KozGit/DOOM-3-BFG-VR/README.txt

 	11) GETTING THE SOURCE CODE

-	12) COMPILING ON WIN32 WITH VISUAL C++ 2013 EXPRESS EDITION
+	12) COMPILING ON WIN32 WITH VISUAL C++ 2013 EXPRESS / COMMUNITY

 	13) COMPILING ON WIN32 WITH VISUAL C++ 2017